Jim Hudson, Executive Director

 Krissy Vinson, Volunteer and Communications Coordinator

 As the Volunteer and Communications Coordinator, Krissy is responsible for creating and editing all content on the DSAGC website, social media platforms and Ds Press.
 She oversees the overall marketing objectives of the organization and strives to promote the DSAGC through various media outlets.
 In addition, she recruits, trains and manages over 700 volunteers each year.
-She graduated in 2011 from Northern Kentucky University with a Bachelor of Arts in Communication Studies, a minor in Electronic Media Broadcasting and an area of concentration in Marketing.
+She has a Bachelor of Arts in Communication Studies from Northern Kentucky University.
 Prior to joining the staff in 2012, Krissy volunteered at the DSAGC because she has a family connection to Down syndrome.
 She lives in Southgate, Kentucky with her husband and son, Ben.
-Email Krissy at firstname.lastname@example.org
+Email Krissy

 Jena Wells, Early Matters Coordinator